LaurynasGHub/price_it/README.md

 • Check maybe it's possible to get price from Lidl and Norfa.
 So far it is not possible.
 Atleast get their sales brochures.

 • Add loaders to cost of main cart items and most popular searches. ✅

-• Add page for alcohol shops (Vynoteka, Bottlery etc.), get alcohol prices from these shops.
-Ask for confirmation that user is older that 20.

-• Add price checker - user can select products that interest them and the price checker follows the products prices.
-It notifies when product is on sale or gets to a certain price that is selected by a user.
-THIS FEATURE NEEDS A SERVER.

-• Add SALE page.
-Get all the brochures with sales, show what is on sale etc.

 ## Future planed updates: